-Trinity Sport has successfully delivered the second year of our cardiac screening programme for sport scholarship athletes reinforcing our ongoing commitment to athlete health, safety and wellbeing.
+Trinity Sport recently provided cardiac screening for sport scholarship athletes; reinforcing our ongoing commitment to athlete health, safety and wellbeing.

-The cardiac screening programme, which is strongly encouraged but not mandatory, was first introduced in Trinity in November 2024 when 45 sport scholarship athletes took part.
-Our cardiac screening programme continued for a second year in November 2025 when a further 45 scholarship athletes were screened in November 2025.
+The cardiac screening programme for sport scholars, was first introduced in Trinity in November 2024 when 45 sport scholarship athletes were screening and another 45 scholarship athletes were screened in November 2025.
+All sport scholarship recipients were provided with the option of availing of the service.

-Hazel Finn (basketball), one of the 45 sports scholars who received cardiac screened in 2025, said: "It's a great thing to be involved in, especially for yourself, especially for me playing a high-performance game nearly every weekend where my heart rate is getting up to a high level.
-It's great to get a look in my heart and to see if everything is okay."
+Hazel Finn (Irish Senior & Trinity Meteors basketball player), one of the 45 sports scholars who received cardiac screened in 2025, said: "It's a great thing to be involved in, especially for yourself, especially for me playing a high-performance game nearly every weekend where my heart rate is getting up to a high level.
+It's great to get a look in my heart and to see if everything is okay and it’s great that Trinity Sport are providing this to all scholars."

 Sports scholar Hazel Finn (basketball) receives cardiac screening in 2025